-Our audit work included, but was not restricted to performing the following procedures:

-- a) We obtained an understanding of management's process for assessing costs forming part of research and development activities and whether such costs meet recognition criteria in terms with Indian Accounting Standard 38, Intangible Assets; - b) We assessed the design and implementation of controls in respect of expenses incurred for trial runs, in addition to testing the effectiveness of key controls operating across the business; - c) We obtained a schedule of all the costs capitalised by the Group and on test-check basis, verified that the cost of only those raw materials, that have been used for the purpose of development activities and trial runs, were capitalised, as applicable; - d) We also assessed the reasonableness of overheads allocated along with consumption of raw material; - e) We further evaluated the commercial viability of the product by considering other information obtained during the audit, including products being developed in previous years, the stage of related sales prospects and, where appropriate, the level of sales generated to determine whether the status and performance of developed products corroborated management's assertions over the technical feasibility and the ability to generate 'probable' future economic benefits; - f) We also ensured that the carrying value of these intangible assets under development will be fully recovered by the Group and there are no impairment indicators for these assets.
-For this assessment, we obtained the product assessment which are being currently developed by the Group and discussed the same with the management, including research and development personnel.
-Also, we reviewed the product assessment in reference to developed products which were capitalised in the earlier years and being currently sold by the Group; - We have evaluated the adequacy of disclosures made by the Group in the consolidated financial statements in view of the requirements as specified in the Indian Accounting Standards.
+Key audit matter How our audit addressed the key audit matter Product development - Intangible assets Our audit work included, but was not restricted to performing th following procedures: As disclosed in note 2, 6 and 7 in the consolidated financial statements, the Group develops various product models and performs trial runs for enhancing the performance and increasing the efficiency of the products.
+The Group has a research and development department which oversees such development process and conducts trial runs.
+The Group has capitalised ₹ 3,236.39 Lakh during the year ended 31 March 2021 under Intangible assets and Intangible assets under development on the trial runs which comprises of raw material cost (net of scrap sales) and certain attributable overheads.
+The Group capitalises the product models when they are ready for sale in the active market. a) We obtained an understanding of management's process for assessing costs forming part of research and development activities and whether such costs meet recognition criteria terms with Indian Accounting Standard 38, Intangible Assets; Such developmental activities represent a significant part of the business and the Group uses judgement to determine classification of expenditure into research and development phase wherein, as per the applicable accounting guidance, expenditure incurred on research activities is to be charged off and development costs may be capitalised, subject to specific conditions.
+Such e) We further evaluated the commercial viability of the product by considering other information obtained during the aud including products being developed in previous years, the stage of related sales prospects and, where appropriate, the level of sale generated to determine whether the status and performance of developed products corroborated management's assertion over the technical feasibility and the ability to generate 'probabl future economic benefits; assessment includes assessing whether the product being developed is commercially feasible, whether the Group has adequate technical, financial and other required resources to complete the development and whether the costs will be fully recovered through future sale of the product.
+Considering the materiality of the amounts, significant judgement involved in determining the appropriate quantum of development expenses f) We also ensured that the carrying value of these intangib assets under development will be fully recovered by the Grou and there are no impairment indicators for these assets.
+For th assessment, we obtained the product assessment which ar being currently developed by the Group and discussed the sam with the management, including research and developmen personnel.
+Also, we reviewed the product assessment in reference to developed products which were capitalised in the earlier years and being currently sold by the Group; to be capitalised, including those incurred on trial runs, this matter has been considered as a key audit matter for the current year audit. g) We have evaluated the adequacy of disclosures made by th Group in the consolidated financial statements in view of th requirements as specified in the Indian Accounting Standards.